 Venetian Society and the scuole

-The Republic of Venice lasted for almost one thousands years (from the 8th to the 18th century).
+The Republic of Venice lasted for almost one thousand years (from the eighth to the eighteenth century).
 Its exceptional stability was due not only to its geographical position (in the middle of a protective lagoon) and its effective political system, but also to its social structure and the stabilizing presence of the scuole.

 In the fifteenth century, more than two hundred such scuole existed, among which six were scuole grandi (large scuole).
 By then the initial religious role had shifted to a more civic purpose.
 The scuole grandi included individuals who had diverse occupations and could afford spectacular meeting-houses, while the scuole piccole (small scuole), could be purely corporate.
 Even foreigners, in order to overcome the lack of protection by the State, and to strengthen their national or religious identity, founded several scuole piccole.
 These were all dissolved (but one) with the Napoleonic invasion in 1797—the year that marked the end of the Venetian Republic.